FedericoAlvarez/Docker-with-aws/README.md

-# docker-on-ubuntu
+# docker-with-aws-client
-Simple Ubuntu image with docker installed
+Basic Ubuntu image with docker and aws client installed